We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 For an additional $1.99 you can get either a caramel, raspberry, or chicory coffee ganache dipping sauce to go with your beignets.
 I actually completely forgot about the dipping sauces when I ordered mine!

 I will be the first to admit, this picture of the beignet is dreadful, but I was so eager to eat them I never got a better picture!
 Look at all that yummy confectioner’s sugar…

 3. Dole Whip/Dole Whip Float

 Not only is Dole Whip gluten free, it’s absolutely delicious!
 The traditional Dole Whip is a Pineapple Dole whip.
 However, Disney offers other Dole Whip flavors throughout the year.

 The good news is that ALL of the Dole Whip flavors are naturally gluten free!
 Tip: they are also dairy free for those who also can’t eat dairy.

 I should preface that part of my love of the Dole Whip stems from the first Dole Whip I ever had.
 That Dole Whip was eaten in Hawaii, on my honeymoon, at the Dole plantation.
 Clearly, that was a great memory.

 Doug and I talked about those Dole Whips for years after that trip.
 When we discovered that Disney also has Dole Whips, it was perfection.

 Aloha Isle, located in Adventureland at Magic Kingdom, is the original spot to get Dole Whip in Disney World.
-While the Dole Whip has since expanded to both Animal Kingdom and the Polynesian Resort, Aloha Isle continues to have the most offerings.
+You can also find the Dole Whip at Animal Kingdom, the Polynesian Resort, and Epcot.